google/WebFundamentals/src/content/en/updates/2019/02/trusted-types.md

 ```

 This assures that only a single policy with a name `template` can be created.
-That policy is then easy to identify in a source code, and can be effectively
+That policy is then easy to identify in source code and can be effectively
 reviewed.
 With this, we can be certain that the application is free from DOM
 XSS.
 Nice job!